mana-z/cprocess/README.md

 Sure!
 Just remember you still have to interface pipes using POSIX IO functions (`read()`, `write()`, ...).

-## Can I use it in _insert other language_?
+## Can I use it in [insert other language]?

 Probably, but make sure your language does not have subprocess handling in it's standard library.
-It will most probably have a much better one.
+It will most probably have a much better one already.

 ## License